IBM/pylspack/README.md

 The C++ API **can** be used as a standalone package, but it has not been tested.

 ### Citation
-If you use this code, consider citing the corresponding publication https://doi.org/10.1137/20m1314471 :
+The corresponding publication https://doi.org/10.1137/20m1314471 can be cited as follows:
 ```
 @article{Sobczyk2021,
   doi = {10.1137/20m1314471},